Kong/kong-portal-cli/README.md

 ### For `deploy`
 - Add `-W` or `--watch` to make changes reactive.
 - Add `-P` or `--preserve` to avoid deleting files upstream that you do not have locally.
-- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification and use self-signed certs.
 - Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

 ### For `fetch`
 - Add `-K` or `--keep-encode` to keep binary assets as base64 encoded strings locally.
-- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification and use self-signed certs.
 - Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

 ### For `wipe`
-- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification and use self-signed certs.
 - Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

 ### For `enable` and `disable`
-- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification and use self-signed certs.

 ### Using `cli.conf.yaml`